Why not look beyond Bali, even beyond Komodo & Raja Ampat, to some of Indonesia’s lesser-known but equally fabulous dive destinations.

 Halmahera is the largest of the Maluku Islands, in the North Maluku province of Indonesia, between Northern Sulawesi and Raja Ampat.
 It might not be the easiest place to get to, but all the travel is well worth the adventure as Halmahera is home to some of the highest coral diversity in the world.
 The dive sites in Weda Bay and the island of Rao are a coral-lovers’ paradise – on a 2008 Halmahera Reef Base Expedition, scientists reported 224 coral species on a single dive site in Halmahera.
 Best time to visit – March to November.

-Amira liveaboard visits Halmahera in February and March, The Tambora in April, May, September and October, the Pindito in June, Raja Ampat Aggressor in June and September, Dewi Nusantara, Damai II in October and the Indo Siren in May.
+Ambai visits Halmahera in July and August, the Amira in February and March, the Pindito in June, Raja Ampat Aggressor II in June and September, Dewi Nusantara, Damai II in October and the Indo Siren in May.

 2. Derawan Islands

 Derawan Island, on the east coast of Kalimantan, is building a reputation as the next wild frontier for divers, with crazy pelagic action including turtles, mantas, schooling fish and frequent whale shark sightings.
 It’s becoming famous for manta hotspot Sangalaki and the so-called ‘Big Fish Country” of Maratua.
 Add to this a very rare stingless Jellyfish lake on Kakaban Island and you’re up for a pretty exciting diving holiday.